 Our instructors are the best in the business.
 It’s not about sending someone off a cliff edge, it’s about an unforgettable experience and helping people enjoy that.
 Smiles, coaching, laughter, photos and more are what come as standard with every abseil event.

 INFORMATION ON A CHARITY ABSEIL EVENT

-If your a charity and your thinking of running a charity abseil event then here’s some top information to help get you off the ground.
+If you’re a charity and you are thinking of running a charity abseil event then here’s some top information to help you get off the ground.

 In the world of climbing, abseiling is a way of getting back down what you’ve just climbed up.
-You use a rope to lower yourself down, while you control how fast or slow you descend whilst being on an additional safety rope controlled by an instructor – so it is a great personal challenge in complete safety.
-Most people don’t realise that even if you let go of the rope you won’t fall due to the two rope systems that we use to keep you and your team as safe as possible.
+You use a rope to lower yourself down.
+You control how fast or slow you descend whilst being on an additional safety rope controlled by an instructor.
+It’s a great personal challenge in complete safety.
+Most people don’t realise that even if you let go of the rope you won’t fall.
+This is due to the two rope system that we use to keep you and your team safe.